With novel The Innocents, Michael Crummey explores strength, spirit and survival in 18th century Newfoundland

 The fiction of Michael Crummey has revolved around the rich history and heritage surrounding the place of his birth, Newfoundland and Labrador.
 His novels Sweetland and Galore were both set in the region, as is his latest, The Innocents.

-The Innocents is a tale about a young brother and sister who live in isolation in a Newfoundland cove during in the 18th century, surviving on knowledge their parents left behind.
+The Innocents is a tale about a young brother and sister who live in isolation in a Newfoundland cove during the 18th century, surviving on knowledge their parents left behind.

 Crummey spoke with Shelagh Rogers about writing The Innocents.